 Based on the DCHCC Community Health Needs Assessment of 2016 of Washington, DC, Wesley Theological Seminary Heal the Sick worked with undergraduate and graduate students from American University, George Washington University, and University of Maryland School of Nursing to research and find best practices around health literacy.
 The findings showed a strong concern with lack of cultural competency and awareness by healthcare providers in relation to the care of African Americans in Washington, DC.
 The health literacy findings also discovered cultural/folk practices and spiritual factors which shape health for African Americans.
 The Heal the Sick program developed and proposed several educational and informational resources to DCHCC so that health literacy could be improved by addressing cultural competency and awareness within the medical community within specific wards in DC where there is greater than 90% African American population.
 To achieve these goals, Heal the Sick is working with Health Ministers Coordinators, Health Ministers, Healthcare Providers, and others who impact overall health within wards 5, 7, and 8.
 To see our web page on our DC Health Literacy work, please visit this link.

 Wesley Theological Seminary is working with Baltimore area hospitals and congregations, Maryland Healthcare for All, the Baltimore-Washington Conference of the United Methodist Church to improve the health of greater Baltimore residents through faith and health partnerships.
 We are working with several greater Baltimore congregational health ministries to develop a greater Baltimore regional network to provide a long term, sustainable structure for this work.
 We seek to build and strengthen collaborations that bring together the resources of many organizations and congregations for improved community health.

 If you are interested in developing or learning more about faith community health networks, please contact us at firstname.lastname@example.org.

-Valuable links and resources that encompass our work.
+Valuable links and resources for faith communities:

 - Coalition Against Drug Abuse